metadata toggle

 Indications for use

-Treatment of poultry red mite (Dermanyssus gallinae) infestation in pullets, breeders and layer hens.
+Treatment of poultry red mite (Dermanyssus gallinae) infestation in pullets, chickens for reproduction and layer hens.

 Contraindications